 On some of my son’s piano playing recordings, my son is also telling me that he loves me and he misses me – probably moments of growth and understanding where mum is not around and children need to be able to manage separation and self-soothe but also equal to being quite emotionally open in being able to talk about feelings and express/articulate them in age appropriate language.

-Listening to my son’s piano practice on voice rec 1 2 3 4 5 6 and then to social worker’ Melanie Gordon’s inept and deplorable account played on same handset, it made me quite upset.
+Listening to my son’s piano practice on voice rec 1 2 3 4 5 6 and then to some of my recordings played on same handset, it made me quite upset.
 What is it that a social care system provides to those most in need?
-And then again, I need to balance my response, and suspend judgment one more time, nevertheless, what it cannot be said as elicited were an empathic understanding.
-And that is fair enough given that that session was not a therapeutic encounter.
+And then again, I need to balance my response, and suspend judgment one more time, nevertheless, what it cannot be said as elicited were an absolute empathic understanding.
+And that is fair enough given that that specific therapeutic encounter was in process.
 Vividly recalled as it happened yesterday, my photographic memory is a great disadvantage in such moments.

-Managing emotions story is about reliving an encounter many months after its existence and discover that passage of time did little to alter initial emotional content lived/experienced – it is also fair to note, that upon revisiting the audio files, I were rather unsuccessful in self/prompting any revelations, on a contrary, such moments were reinforcing the accuracy of my initial analysis.
+Managing emotions story is about reliving an encounter many months after its existence and discover that passage of time did little to alter an understanding on its initial emotional content lived/experiences – it is also fair to note, that upon revisiting the audio files, I was rather successful in self/prompting new revelations and also reinforcing the accuracy of my initial analysis.

-Managing emotions script is not about offering a strategy, it is about offering an understanding in that sometimes we can be surprised by how and what we feel and a good start in managing that is being able to recognise and specify its real provenance.
+Managing emotions script is not about offering a strategy, it is about offering an understanding, in that sometimes we can be surprised by how and what we feel and a good start in managing such emotional states it is being able to recognise it and trace it back to its provenience.